foonetic/solana-multiplexer/README.md

 The following subset of PubSub subscriptions is supported:

 - accountSubscribe
 - logsSubscribe
 - programSubscribe
+- signatureSubscribe
+- slotSubscribe
+- rootSubscribe

 In addition, as a special case, HTTP endpoints will poll accounts subscribe via accountSubscribe at a specified frequency until the subscription is cancelled.